Voilett-Roze/asus/Installing-and-running-openSSH-on-Merlin.md

 On the ssh client, edit `~/.ssh/config` as needed.
 I needed to add:
 `HostKeyAlgorithms       +rsa-sha2-512,rsa-sha2-256`

-Trying to start a server and login now will most certainly result in an error about "account expired".
-Fix that by editing `/etc/shadow` to remove the last "0" on the "admin" line:
+Trying to start a server now will likely fail, and trying to login now will most certainly result in an error about "account expired".
+Fix those problems by "fixing" `/etc/shadow` and `/etc/passwd`.

+Edit `/etc/shadow` to remove the last "0" on the "admin" line:

 Before:
 `admin:$1$xxxxxxxxxxxxxxxxxxxxxxxxxxxx:0:0:99999:7:0:0:`